Supremolink81/GestureCV/Trials.md

 ![Loss Function Graph 54](./loss_function_graph_54.png)

+Hm...it seems the augmentations helped the model somehow?
+I'll invesigate how this is possible.

+After some investigation, it appears the augmentation was causing data corruption.
+More specifically, the resizing portion of preprocessing, rather than resizing the image directly, incorporated padding of black pixels.

-Hm...I'll try removing the augmentation of varying degrees of blur.
+I'll try removing the augmentation of varying degrees of blur.

 We train with a learning rate of 0.1, a batch size of 500, and 50 epochs.
 This yields 100.0% training accuracy and 23.0% validation accuracy, with the following loss graph: